http4k/examples/README.md

 - **hello-world** : "Hello world" application with a single endpoint.

+- **aws-lambda-custom-runtime**: Building and deploying `HttpHandler` as a Serverless function with the lightweight http4k custom runtime (on Graviton).
 - **aws-lambda-http**: Building and deploying `HttpHandler` as a Serverless function.
 - **aws-lambda-events**: Building and deploying an event-based `FnHandler` as a Serverless function.
 - **graalvm** :  "Hello world" application with a single endpoint, compiled to a native binary using GraalVM.